Fundamental Law of Hungary: 1949 Constitution

-In August 1949, with the Hungarian Working People's Party in complete control of the country, a constitution based on the 1936 Soviet Constitution was adopted, the party's leading role enshrined in the document.
+In August 1949, with the Hungarian Working People's Party in complete control of the country, a constitution based on the 1936 Soviet Constitution was enacted, the party's leading role enshrined in the document.
 Its basic features remained in place until 1989, although a number of important amendments were made, including one in 1972 that proclaimed Hungary a socialist state.
 While the constitution guaranteed certain fundamental rights, their scope was limited by provisions stating they had to be exercised in harmony with the interests of the socialist society.

-In 1989, as the Communist regime ended, the legislature overwhelmingly approved nearly a hundred changes to the constitution which purged the document's Communist character.
-Hungary was now defined as a civil democratic and constitutional republic that respected "the values of both bourgeois democracy and democratic socialism."
-After the opposition won free elections in 1990, references to democratic socialism and the planned economy were dropped.
+In 1989, as the Communist regime ended, the legislature overwhelmingly approved nearly a hundred changes to the constitution that purged the document's Communist character.
+Hungary was thus defined as a civil democratic and constitutional republic that respected "the values of both bourgeois democracy and democratic socialism".
+After the opposition won free elections in the 1990 Hungarian parliamentary election, references to democratic socialism and the planned economy were dropped.
 Further modifications followed over the ensuing two decades, as successive plans for a new constitution did not reach fulfillment.

-2011 Constitution
+2011 Fundamental Law

 Drafting process

 In 2010, a new government led by Fidesz initiated a drafting process for a new constitution.
 A parliamentary committee for drafting the constitution was set up, with all five parliamentary parties represented; the draft was composed on the iPad of József Szájer, then a member of the European Parliament.
 The following February, a body responsible for national consultations on a draft was set up by Szájer; its members included János Csák, Hungarian ambassador to the United Kingdom; Zsigmond Járai, chairman of the supervisory board of the National Bank; József Pálinkás, president of the Hungarian Academy of Sciences and former Minister of Education; and Katalin Szili, former Hungarian Socialist Party Speaker of the National Assembly.
 The consultation involved questionnaires being mailed out to all citizens for their opinions; some 917,000 or 11% were returned.
 Provisions were then included or excluded based on consensus among respondents; for instance, a proposal to adopt voting rights for minors was shelved after citizens expressed disapproval.

 The following April 18, Parliament approved the constitution by the required two-thirds majority, on a 262–44 vote, with Fidesz and their Christian Democrat coalition partners in favor and Jobbik opposed.
 The Hungarian Socialist Party and Politics Can Be Different (LMP), citing the ruling party's unwillingness to compromise on issues and their inability to change the outcome, boycotted both the drafting process and the vote.
 On April 25, President Pál Schmitt signed the document into law, and it entered into force on the first day of 2012.
-The enactment came halfway through Hungary's six-month Presidency of the Council of the European Union.
+The enactment came halfway through Hungary's six-month presidency of the Council of the European Union (EU).